-- 8. With respect to internal control and reporting systems, it shall fall to the Audit Committee: - (a) To monitor and assess the preparation and integrity of the mandatory financial and non-financial information, as well as financial and non-financial risk management and control systems relating to the Company and, where appropriate, the group, including operational, technological, legal, social, environmental, political, reputational and corruption-related risks, and to submit recommendations or proposals to the managing body, aimed at safeguarding its integrity and checking its compliance with legislative requirements, the appropriate definition of the consolidated group, and the correct application of accounting principles. - (b) To regularly review internal control and risk management systems, so that the principal risks are adequately identified, managed and disclosed. - (c) To evaluate all aspects of the non-financial risks the company is exposed to, such as operational, technological, legal, social, environmental, political and reputational risks, including those related to corruption. - (d) To supervise the effectiveness of the Company's internal control, the internal audit function, and its risk management systems, and to discuss with the auditor any significant weaknesses in the internal control systems identified in the course of the audit, all without compromising its independence.
-To this end, and where appropriate, it may submit recommendations or proposals to the managing body and the relevant time frame for the monitoring thereof. - (e) To establish and supervise a mechanism whereby staff and other persons related to the Company, such as directors, shareholders, suppliers, contractors or subcontractors, can report any potentially significant irregularities, including financial or accounting irregularities, or any other type of irregularity related to the Company that they detect at the Company or its Group.
-This mechanism must guarantee confidentiality and, in any event, provide for cases in which communications may be made anonymously, respecting the rights of the whistleblower and the reported party.
+- 8. With respect to internal control and reporting systems, it shall fall to the Audit Committee: - (a) To monitor the preparation, presentation and integrity of the mandatory financial information relating to the Company and, where appropriate, the group, and to submit recommendations or proposals to the managing body, aimed at safeguarding its integrity and checking its compliance with legislative requirements, the appropriate definition of the consolidated group, and the correct application of accounting principles. - (b) To regularly review internal control and risk management systems, so that the principal risks are adequately identified, managed and disclosed. - (c) To evaluate all aspects of the non-financial risks the company is exposed to, including operational, technological, legal, social, environmental, political and reputational risks. - (d) To supervise the effectiveness of the Company's internal control, the internal audit function, and its risk management systems, and to discuss with the auditor any significant weaknesses in the internal control systems identified in the course of the audit, all without compromising its independence.
+To this end, and where appropriate, it may submit recommendations or proposals to the managing body and the relevant time frame for the monitoring thereof. - (e) To establish and supervise a mechanism whereby staff can report, confidentially and, if appropriate and feasible, anonymously, any potentially significant irregularities, particularly financial or accounting irregularities, that they detect at the Company. - (f) To monitor the independence of the unit handling the internal audit function; propose the selection, appointment, re appointment and removal of the head of the internal audit service; propose the service's budget; approve its priorities and work programs, ensuring that it focuses primarily on the main risks the Company is exposed to; receive regular reports on its activities; and verify that senior management takes into account the conclusions and recommendations of its reports.
+To coordinate and receive information from the bodies responsible for compliance in relation to initiatives for modification of Aena's general regulatory compliance system.